Our environmental pledge

 Agriculture Biologique

-Agriculture Biologique, or organic farming, bans the use of herbicides and synthetic pesticides with a respect for balance and diversity in the soil.
+Agriculture Biologique, or organic farming, prohibits the use of herbicides and synthetic pesticides emphasising respect for soil balance and diversity.

 HVE3

-HVE3, or High Environmental Value, promotes biodiversity in vineyards (hedgerows, undergrowth, ponds etc.) and encourages owners to use fewer products on soil and harvests (inputs).
+HVE3, or High Environmental Value, promotes biodiversity in vineyards (hedgerows, undergrowth, ponds, etc.) and encourages owners to minimise the use of inputs on soil and crops.

 Biodynamie

-Biodynamie, or biodynamic farming, promotes natural ways for vines to be self-sufficient over chemical treatments and is based on the lunar cycle.
+Biodynamie, or biodynamic farming, promotes natural methods to help vines become self-sufficient, avoiding chemical treatments, and operates in harmony with the lunar cycle.

-60% of Bergerac and Duras vineyards have environmental labels (30% organic farming, 30% HVE3).
+60% of Bergeracons of Bergerac and Duras vineyards have environmental labels (30% organic farming, 30% HVE3).

 100% of vineyards are committed to an environmental policy by 2024!